linode/docs/docs/databases/cassandra/how-to-install-apache-cassandra/ubuntu/index.md

 In this section, you will update your Linux system software and install Java along with Cassandra.

 1. Install Cassandra, Java, and NTP.
-Answer "yes" to the Java installation prompts regarding the license terms (Ubuntu only).
 NTP will help keep the Cassandra node synced to the correct time.

         sudo apt-get update && sudo apt-get upgrade sudo apt install openjdk-8-jdk